mapilido74/GCD-Project/CodeBook.md

 ### General Aspects

 In this part I show only the most important fields of each table, in the sense that these fields (*key fields*) are necessary to link one table with another.
-In the case of *features* table, I show the name of the activity.

 #### features Table